Standard decomposition of expansive ergodically supported dynamics

 \section{Final discussion}

-Note that the converse statement of Theorem \ref{entropia->operacao} would allow to extend the results of \cite{lind77} for the more general case where $T:X\to X$ is an expansive ergodically supported map with the shadowing property and an automorphism for some topological quasigroup operation.
-However, seems to be not direct that the existence of a topological (weak) quasigroup operation on $X$ for which $T$ is an automorphism implies that $\mathbf{h}(T)=\log(N)$.
-Note that, since any topological (weak) quasigroup operation on $X$ induces a topological weak quasigroup operation on the symbolic representation of $X$, then we should be able to assure that the existence of weak quasigroup operation on a shift space product a finite set implies that this shift space has topological entropy $\log(N)$.
+Note that the converse statement of Theorem \ref{entropia->operacao} would allow to extend the results of \cite{lind77} to the more general case where $T:X\to X$ is an expansive ergodically supported map with the shadowing property and an automorphism for some topological quasigroup operation.
+However, it does not seem to be direct that the existence of a topological (weak) quasigroup operation on $X$ for which $T$ is an automorphism implies that $\mathbf{h}(T)=\log(N)$.
+Note that, since any topological (weak) quasigroup operation on $X$ induces a topological weak quasigroup operation on the symbolic representation of $X$, then we should be able to assure that the existence of weak quasigroup operations on any Cartesian product of a shift space with a finite set implies that this shift space has topological entropy $\log(N)$.
 It would be some kind of extension of the consequences of Theorem 1 in \cite{kitchens} (for groups) and Theorem 4.25 in \cite{Sobottka2007} (for quasigroups).

 It would also be interesting to study the case of non-invertible maps.
 In such a case we cannot apply Theorem \ref{entropia->conjugacao} since the projections $p_T:X^T\to X$ and $p_S:Y^S\to Y$ are not invertible.
 In fact, we only use the hypothesis that $T$ is invertible just to get $p_T:X^T\to X$ and $p_S:Y^S\to Y$ being homeomorphism and thus to assure that $\f_T$ and $\f_S$ are bimeasurable functions in Theorem \ref{almostconjugacy} which allowed to construct the topological conjugacy $\varphi:\tilde{X}\to\tilde{Y}$.
-However, there are several examples of non-invertible maps which are topologically conjugated to shift spaces outside of a universally null set and thus we can apply Theorem \ref{entropia->operacao} to construct an algebraic operation for which $T$ is automorphism without to use Theorem \ref{almostconjugacy} (for instance, the maps on the unit interval with the form $T(x)=Mx\ (mod\ M)$ are topologically conjugate to $\{0,\ldots,M-1\}^\N$ outside of the sets $\{i/M^k:\ k\geq 1,\ 0\leq i\leq M^k-1\}\subset [0,1]$ and $\{(x_i)_{i\in\N}:\ \sum_{i\in\N}x_i<\infty\}\subset \{0,\ldots,M-1\}^\N$).
+However, there are several examples of non-invertible maps which are topologically conjugate to shift spaces outside of a universally null set and thus we can apply Theorem \ref{entropia->operacao} to construct an algebraic operation for which $T$ is an automorphism without the use of Theorem \ref{almostconjugacy} (for instance, the maps on the unit interval with the form $T(x)=Mx\ (mod\ M)$ are topologically conjugate to $\{0,\ldots,M-1\}^\N$ outside of the sets $\{i/M^k:\ k\geq 1,\ 0\leq i\leq M^k-1\}\subset [0,1]$ and $\{(x_i)_{i\in\N}:\ \sum_{i\in\N}x_i<\infty\}\subset \{0,\ldots,M-1\}^\N$).